youyanggu/covid19_projections/README.md

 ### Projection for US:
 Peak: **1,943** deaths on **April 7, 2020** | Total: **41,689** deaths (by June 30, 2020) {% include iframe.html %}

+# COVID-19 Projections Using Machine Learning

+As the graph above shows, while other models project 80-250k+ deaths in the United States, our model is projecting a much lower estimate of 30-40k deaths.
+We expect that the other models will lower their estimates in the upcoming days/weeks.
+Below you can find our projections for every US state and 37 countries (including all EU countries).

 ### View Projections

 | [United States](us) |  |  |